 Labelling for eco-conscious brands

 Custom vinyl stickers are the perfect all-rounder.
-Due to their glossy laminate, they are scratch-resistant and waterproof, making them perfect for prolonged outdoor uses or any other use where they might come into contact with water.
+Thanks to their glossy laminate, they are scratch-resistant and waterproof, making them perfect for prolonged outdoor uses or any other use where they might come into contact with water.

 Vinyl materials are available in many different colours and even effects like transparent or metallic.
 Just type your favourite material into Amazon and see what it comes up with.